FENECON Home 6, 10 & 15 assembly and operating instructions

 |

 12.2.
-Connecting a heating element with a maximum of 6 kW
+Connection of a heating element with a maximum of 6 kW

-The integration of an electric heating element is the simplest and cheapest form of sector coupling (here: electricity and heat) — often also called a "power-to-heat" application.
+The integration of an electric heating element is the simplest and cheapest form of sector coupling of electricity and heat — often also called a "power-to-heat" application.

 ![]() |